Table of Contents

 Childhood apraxia is a condition in which the child’s brain and nervous system have difficulty processing and planning the sequence of movements involved in producing speech effectively and efficiently.
-The brain knows what it wants to say, but there is interference in the processing and actual production (expression) of words.
+The brain knows what it wants to say, but there is interference in word processing and actual production (expression).

 When a child has apraxia of speech, the messages from the brain to the muscles involved in speech do not get through correctly.
 Think of it as trying to use your cell phone in a very remote area — the phone may connect, but the messages and signal do not get through clearly or much at all.

-The unique aspect of childhood apraxia is the muscles are not actually weak or genetically altered, it’s simply that the neurological pathways of communication are not working properly.
-A child with apraxia knows what they want to say, but ultimately cannot effectively form and express the words.
+The unique aspect of childhood apraxia is the muscles are not actually weak or genetically altered; it’s simply that the neurological pathways of communication are not working correctly.
+A child with apraxia knows what they want to say but cannot effectively form and express the words.

 What are the Causes of Apraxia of Speech?

 While the traditional medical approach still tends to report no known cause for childhood apraxia, many practitioners like speech therapists, occupational therapists, and pediatric chiropractors have begun to note a high correlation between birth trauma and apraxia of speech.
-Specifically, practitioners have found breech presentation, vacuum extraction, and c-section deliveries have the highest correlation with speech disorders and apraxia diagnoses.
+Specifically, practitioners have found breech presentation, vacuum extraction, and c-section deliveries correlate most with speech disorders and apraxia diagnoses.

 While more research is needed to investigate the role of subluxation in pediatric speech and neurological disorders, it’s easy to see how the neuromuscular interference and incoordination caused by subluxation could play a role in childhood apraxia.
 Subluxation alters the nervous system’s ability to properly perceive and coordinate communication between nerves and muscles, which is the central issue with apraxia of speech.